ben-shepherd/larascript-framework-monorepo/libs/test-helpers/README.md

 ### BaseInMemoryRepository

 An abstract base class for creating in-memory repositories for testing purposes.
+Provides both synchronous and asynchronous methods for all CRUD operations.

 ```typescript
 import { BaseInMemoryRepository, BaseModel } from '@larascript-framework/test-helpers';